Costa Rica Roadtrip - Part 1

 5. Visa, Entry Requirements and Money

 You can pay with a credit card in many places, but having cash on hand is essential since it’s still widely used.
-Use an ATM to withdraw local currency, as it’s more cost-effective than literally any exchange offices anywhere, which have very, deplorable rates.
+Use an ATM to withdraw local currency, as it’s more cost-effective than literally any exchange offices anywhere, which have very deplorable rates.
 Also, avoid exchanging money at the airport for the same reason - just wait until you're checked in at the hotel, unpack, get changed and before heading for dinner, go to your nearest ATM (just search for it in Google Maps).
 Also (again haha) a good credit card with no overseas transaction fees can save you a lot of money.
 The official currency in Costa Rica is the Costa Rican colón (CRC), although U.S. dollars are accepted in many places (but you might end up paying a bit more).
-The exchange rate changes daily, but 1 euro equalled about 537 Colón or 1 dollar - 508 Colón (last check 15th of November 2024).
+The exchange rate changes daily, but 1 euro equalled about 528 Colón or 1 dollar - 506 Colón (last check 30th of January 2025).

 6. Vegetarian Food

-Surprisingly, it was quite easy to find delicious vegetarian food, which I was a bit worried about given my experiences travelling in Asia (and, if you have read “the blog about myself”, being a picky-eater).
+Surprisingly, it was quite easy to find delicious vegetarian food, which I was a bit worried about beforehand given my experiences travelling in Asia (and, if you have read “the blog about myself”, being a picky-eater).
 There were many fresh veggies, avocados, beans and rice, and traditional dishes with plantains to choose from (ask for Veggie Casados, Gallo Pinto or Veggie Tamal).
 We also had the option of quesadillas, empanadas, and veggie burgers.
 Cooking for ourselves in our Airbnb's was great, as the grocery stores had plenty of vegetarian and vegan options.
 I do recommend shopping in the local supermarkets, as the Americanised ones are on the pricier side.
 The best part (and by that, I mean almost the best part of the whole trip) was the abundance of fresh fruit smoothies and juices - I had at least two every day, whether homemade or purchased.
 Even my husband, who never drinks them at home, indulged in them occasionally during our trip.
+By the way, Sonia and Dennis tried a variety of meat dishes and seemed to enjoy them as well.

 I’ve linked all the restaurants we visited in different towns in my blog post "Costa Rica Roadtrip - Part 2".
 You can check it out for more details!